Expand Minimize

 Find information about the ConvertId EWS operation.

-The ConvertId Exchange Web Services (EWS) operation converts item and folder identifiers between formats that are accepted by versions of Exchange starting with Exchange Server 2007 Service Pack 1 (SP1), including Exchange Online.
+The ConvertId Exchange Web Services (EWS) operation converts item and folder identifiers between formats that are accepted by Exchange Online, Exchange Online as part of Office 365, and on-premises versions of Exchange starting with Exchange Server 2013.

 You can convert the following identifiers by using the ConvertId operation:

 • The identifier format for EWS in Exchange 2007 SP1 or Exchange 2010.
-This is represented by the EwsId enumeration value in IdFormatType.
+This is represented by the EwsId enumeration value in IdFormat.

 • The availability calendar event identifier.
 This is a hexadecimal-encoded representation of the PR_ENTRYID property.
-This is represented by the HexEntryId enumeration value in IdFormatType.
+This is represented by the HexEntryId enumeration value in IdFormat.

 The ConvertId operation validates that a given SMTP address has a valid format.
 The operation does not determine whether an SMTP address represents a valid mailbox.